 The median gender pay gap for the whole economy (according to the December 2021 ONS ASHE figures) is 15.4%.
-At 5.9%, GVS Filter Technology UK Ltd's median gender pay gap is, therefore, significantly lower than that for the whole economy.
+At 6.0%, GVS Filter Technology UK Ltd's median gender pay gap is, therefore, significantly lower than that for the whole economy.

-One should apply caution in comparing the figures for this year with other years because of the effects of Covid-19.
+One should apply caution in comparing the figures for this year with other years because of the effects of Covid-19 which has probably still had some effect, if likely less than for last year's snapshot.
 This same point is made with regard to the general economy by the Office for National Statistics with regard to their ASHE Survey.